jwang1122/python/doc/python.md

 * @abstractmethod decorator from abc
 * __subclasshook__(), __subclasscheck__(), issubclass(), isinstance()

+### Unit Test
+>A unit is a specific piece of code to be tested, such as a function or a class.
+Unit tests are then other pieces of code that specifically exercise the code unit with a full range of different inputs, including boundary and edge cases.

 ## Blackjack Game
 ### Blackjack Rules
 * [Black Jack Rules](https://bicyclecards.com/how-to-play/blackjack/)